JesperBorrePedersen/jels3/README.md

 ### Description

 This repository contains the data, code and supplementary information for our manuscript: _Pedersen, Jesper Borre, Poulsen, Martin Egelund & Felix Riede (2022).
-Jels 3, a new Late Paleolithic open-air site in Denmark, sheds light on the pioneer colonization of northern Europe_.
+Jels 3, a New Late Paleolithic Open-Air Site in Denmark, Sheds Light on the Pioneer Colonization of Northern Europe_.

 ### Abstract